 Because heavy vehicles are inherently more dangerous to operate, CDL holders are held to a higher standard than the average driver.
 Penalties for traffic offenses are higher, more restrictive, and apply whether the driver is in their personal vehicle or on the job in their commercial truck.

-Furthermore, CDL drivers are tracked and scored on a safety rating system governed by the U.S. Department of Transportation, FMCSA, and Commercial Vehicle Safety Association (CVSA).
+Furthermore, CDL drivers are tracked and scored on a safety rating system governed by the US Department of Transportation, FMCSA, and Commercial Vehicle Safety Association (CVSA).
 The CVSA usually handles the tracking of safety issues.
-If a driver accumulates too many safety violations, they can be hit with penalties that range from fines and short-term suspensions to permanent disqualification.
+Suppose a driver accumulates too many safety violations.
+In that case, they can be hit with penalties that range from fines and short-term suspensions to permanent disqualification.